 As of October 2024, new Eat Bulaga! highlights, as well as the livestream, are uploaded on the new "Eat Bulaga TVJ" channel, while the show's old YouTube channel became inactive after January 5 and later had been deactivated.

 On September 23, 2023, Joey de Leon joked about the noose as a common neck accessory during Gimme 5: Laro ng mga Henyo which caused controversy as it was widely interpreted as a reference to suicide by hanging and was deemed callous and insensitive by both viewers and mental health advocates.
-Creative director Jeny Ferre apologized to the MTRCB for de Leon's brief verbal incident, acknowledging that it insinuated suicide and expressed regret for those who were hurt.
+Creative director Jeny Ferre apologized to the MTRCB for de Leon's brief verbal remarks, acknowledging that they insinuated suicide and expressing regret for those who were hurt.

-Eat Na Ta! is a half-hour variety show broadcast by GMA Cebu, served as a pre-programming to Eat Bulaga!.
-The show was hosted by local personalities, among them was the broadcast journalist and Balitang Bisdak anchor, Bobby Nalzaro.
+Eat Na Ta! is a half-hour variety show broadcast by GMA Cebu which served as pre-programming to Eat Bulaga!.
+The show was hosted by local personalities, among them the broadcast journalist and Balitang Bisdak anchor Bobby Nalzaro.

 The show was originally aired on Super Radyo DYSS 999 kHz as a daily game show before it evolved into a TV variety show.